Scalable Wavelength Arbitration for Microring-based DWDM Transceivers: Wavelength Arbitration Algorithm

 \section{Wavelength Arbitration Algorithm}

 \ieeefiguredoublecolumn{./figure_draft/illustrator/fig10_arbitration.pdf}{Proposed wavelength-oblivious arbitration scheme. (a) Summary of the scheme. (b) Detailed illustration of each phase of the scheme.
 RelSearch stands for microring relation search.
-Search Table (ST) entries record the tuner codes corresponding to the peak intra-microring optical power observed during the wavelength sweep (wavelength values are shown for illustration purposes). (c)-(f) List of arbitration outcomes.}{fig_10}
+Search Table (ST) entries record the tuner codes corresponding to the peak intra-microring optical power observed during the wavelength sweep (corresponding target wavelength values are shown for illustration purposes). (c)-(f) List of arbitration outcomes.}{fig_10}

-In this section, we explain an efficient and robust wavelength arbitration algorithm.
-We focus on the LtC policy implementation, while extensions to other policies are discussed in \mysecref{scheme-discussion}.
-Our work extends the autonomous algorithm explained in Hattink et al.\ \cite{hattink2020automated} by generalizing concepts such as target spectral ordering, conflict resolution, and maximum matching.
+This section presents a wavelength arbitration algorithm that implements the Lock-to-Cyclic (LtC) policy\footnote{See \mysecref{scheme-discussion} for a discussion on extensions to Lock-to-Deterministic (LtD) and Lock-to-Any (LtA) policies.}.
+The algorithm leverages the relative ordering of microrings and lasers in the wavelength-domain to achieve robust arbitration.
+It generalizes the autonomous algorithm described in Hattink et al.\ \cite{hattink2020automated}, focusing on concepts such as target spectral ordering, conflict resolution, and maximum matching.
+Throughout this section, we denote the target laser wavelengths as $\lambda_{i}$, where $\lambda_{i} < \lambda_{j}$ for $i < j$.